Statistics Calculators

 784 36 9 4 49 64 81 121

-Step 4: Sum the squared deviations.
+Step 4: Calculate the sum of the squared deviations (SS).

 $$SS=\sum_{i}^{n}{{(x_i-\ \bar{x})}^2=784+36+9+4+49+64+81+121}=1148$$